 Acute strokes can be managed appropriately in community hospitals in the early stages.
 More care can be taken through consultations with tertiary care centers.

-Research to replenish deficient enzymes by means of gene transfer through adenovirus is in its early stages.
+Research to replenish deficient enzymes using gene transfer through adenovirus is in its early stages.

 Etiology and Pathophysiology of Fabry Disease

-The deficiency or absence of alpha-galactosidase A activity (α-GAL A) as a result of the genetic mutation in the GLA gene (Xq21.3-q22) leads to the lysosomal accumulation of glycosphingolipids, predominantly the cerebroside trihexosides.
+The deficiency or absence of alpha-galactosidase A activity (α-GAL A) due to the genetic mutation in the GLA gene (Xq21.3-q22) leads to the lysosomal accumulation glycosphingolipids, predominantly the cerebroside trihexosides.

 The diffuse and abnormal accumulation of glycosphingolipids occurs in all tissues, producing swelling and proliferation of endothelial cells.

-It is believed that alterations in intraluminal pressure and angioarchitecture produce dilation, angiectasia and dolichoectasia.
+It is believed that alterations in intraluminal pressure and angioarchitecture produce dilation, telangiectasia, and dolichoectasia.
 The vertebrobasilar arteries seem particularly susceptible to dilatational arteriopathy.

-The arteries of small penetration often narrow and occlude.
-Cerebral infarcts are the result of direct vascular occlusion or stretching and distention of the branches of the dolichoectatic parental vessels.
+The arteries of slight penetration often narrow and occlude.
+Cerebral infarcts result from direct vascular occlusion or stretching and enlargement of the branches of the dolichoectatic parental vessels.

-Decreased levels of thrombomodulin (TM) and plasminogen activator inhibitor (PAI) have been found in patients with Fabry disease, suggesting that a prothrombotic state may be a cause of stroke in these patients.
+Decreased levels of thrombomodulin (TM) and plasminogen activator inhibitor (PAI) have been found in patients with Fabry disease, suggesting that a prothrombotic state may cause a stroke.

 The precise cause of the increased incidence of stroke has not been established.